-- 1. This report represents an analysis of Anguilla's report back to the CFATF Plenary concerning the progress that it has made with regard to correcting the deficiencies that were identified in its third round Mutual Evaluation Report.
-The third round Mutual Evaluation Report of Anguilla was adopted by the CFATF Council of Ministers in July 2010, using the Round Robin process.
-Based on the review of actions taken by Anguilla since its Mutual Evaluation to meet the outstanding recommendations made by the Examiners, The Miami Plenary decided that Anguilla would be remain in regular expedited follow-up and report back to Plenary in November 2014 in El Salvador, at which time a determination would be made as to whether Anguilla would remain in regular expedited follow-up or be assigned to another category of follow-up reporting. - 2.
+- 1. This report represents an analysis of Anguilla's report back to the CFATF Plenary concerning the progress that it has made with regard to correcting the deficiencies that were identified in its 3rd round Mutual Evaluation Report.
+The 3rd round Mutual Evaluation Report of Anguilla was adopted by the CFATF Council of Ministers in July 2010, using the Round Robin process.
+Based on the review of actions taken by Anguilla since its Mutual Evaluation to meet the outstanding recommendations made by the Examiners, The El Salvador Plenary decided that Anguilla would remain in regular expedited follow-up and report back to Plenary in May 2015, at which time a determination would be made as to whether Anguilla would remain in regular expedited follow-up reporting.
+It should be noted that the El Salvador Plenary also decided that all Members who have not exited the 3rd round follow-up process should do so by November 2015. - 2.
 Anguilla received ratings of PC on five (5) of the sixteen (16) Core and Key Recommendations as follows:

 Rec.
-1 3 4 5 10 13 23 26 35 36 40 Ι II III IV V Rating LC LC LC PC LC PC PC PC LC С С LC LC LC PC LC
+1 3 4 5 10 13 23 26 35 36 40 Ι II III IV V Rating LC LC LC PC LC PC PC PC LC C C LC LC LC PC LC